Yaska1706/yaska1706/README.md

 ## I'm a Software Developer, Traveller and Space Fanatic 🔭!

-- 🌱 I’m currently learning python data structures and algorithms
+- 🌱 I’m currently learning new things everyday
 - 👯 I’m looking to collaborate on different projects with Devs
 - 📫 How to reach me: yasinkinyua@gmail.com
 - ⚡ Fun fact: DC is better than marvel prove me wrong 😄